 Once you have ROI tracking set up you can enable ROI split testing, which will allow you to measure winning split test campaigns on ROI data, not just the amount of clicks and opens.

 Firstly, you must set up your ROI split testing markers.
-ROI markers are the parameter names discussed above in step 5, which will be the corresponding names you use for such fields in your own system.
+ROI markers are the parameter names discussed above in step 5, which are the corresponding names you use for such fields in your own system.

-Go to the bottom of the page and click on Add new to add your ROI marker's details.
+Go to the bottom of the page and select ADD NEW to add your ROI marker's details.

-It will then be listed in this section, available for editing or deletion.
-If you delete markers here, it will mean you can no longer use them for split testing purposes but they will still be tracked if you call them on your site.
+It will then be listed in ROI split testing section, available for editing or deletion.
+If you delete markers here, it means you can no longer use them for split testing purposes, but they are still tracked if you call them on your site.

-Adding at least one ROI marker will ensure the ROI metric option becomes available to select under 'Set your split testing options' when reaching step 4 ('Contacts') of the campaign creation process.
-Selecting the ROI radio button will produce a dropdown of ROI marker options which is populated by the ROI markers you've created here.
+Adding at least one ROI marker ensures the ROI metric option becomes available to select under 'Set your split testing options' when reaching step 4 ('Contacts') of the campaign creation process.
+Selecting the ROI radio button produces a dropdown of ROI marker options which is populated by the ROI markers you've created here.